learnk8s/learnk8s.io/src/advancedKubectl/content.md

 type _init_completion
 ~~~

-If this outputs the code of a function, then the installation was successful.
+If this outputs the code of a shell function, then you're all set.

-Now, all you have to do is ensuring that the kubectl **completion script** gets sourced in all your shell sessions.
+Now, you have to set things up so that the kubectl **completion script** gets sourced in all your shell sessions.

 One way to do this is to add the following line to your `~/.bashrc` file: